translate/l10n-guide/docs/guide/custom_web_searches.rst

 Methods to use:

-* Open a new tab (Ctrl+T), then type "aoi searchword" and ENTER to search for "searchword".
+* Open a new tab :kbd:`Ctrl+T`, then type "aoi searchword" and :kbd:`Enter` to search for "searchword".